su8/pinky-bar/README.md

 * libcddb

 In linux **--without-dvd** will still compile the program with dvd support.
 Except it will be limited only to dvd support, it will try to parse the sr0 vendor and model name detected by the kernel.

+Alternative way to obtain sensors values in linux with:
+* lm\_sensors

+Jokes aside, but my intention was to make the lm\_sensors api code FreeBSD exclusive, which unfortunately is unsupported in BSD.

 To see the currently played song name: